Agilent/yb/README.md

 If you need to add a layer to your build, just do it in the spec and commit the change to the stream.
 Developers using that stream with `yb` will automatically have the stream refreshed the next time they run `yb status` or `yb sync` (see below).

+# Installation

+The easiest way to install yb is to use the pre-compiled, statically-linked binary available here: https://github.com/Agilent/yb/releases/tag/0.0.11.
+Simply download and unpack into PATH.
+It should run on any modern-ish 64-bit Linux system.
+If you want binaries for other systems (e.g. Windows or 32-bit Linux) please file an issue.

+Alternatively, you can build yb yourself.
+You'll need a nightly Rust compiler.
+To build and run, use ```cargo run -- --help``` (equivalent to doing `yb --help`).

 # Quickstart

 yb supports two kinds of environments: bare Yocto and yb.